Honestjoewillie/aca-01-lessons/README.md

 ### If coding was easy, everybody would be doing it!

+* Using other software engineers' open-source code is great...if you already understand what it does.

 ### What's Due?

 * Medium Blog Post 5: https://web.austincodingacademy.com/_book/03Week/01DayClass.html - **Due TONIGHT**